 Pelvic organ prolapse occurs when the pelvic floor muscles and connective tissue weaken or tear, causing one or more of the organs inside the pelvis to slip from their normal positions and bulge into the vagina.
 The pelvic organs consist of the uterus, vagina, bowel, and bladder.
 Normally, the muscles and tissues in the pelvic region support the pelvic organs to hold them in place.
 Similar to a hernia, pelvic organ prolapse can develop quickly, but it can also progress over the course of many years.

-As many as 1 in 3 women will develop prolapse in her lifetime, and up to 1 in 5 will have surgery for this very indication.
+As many as one in three women will develop prolapse in her lifetime, and up to one in five will have surgery for this very indication.
 However, because there is a perceived stigma related to the symptoms of pelvic floor disorders, many people are reluctant or embarrassed to discuss them, even with their doctors.

 Pelvic Floor Disorder Video Overview